9V1KG/hass-openwebrx/README.md

 Once, the sensors are added and working, you can easily define alarms, when a certain call sign is decoded or when activities show up on a selected band *etc.*

 Use the combination of frequency `sensor.openwebrx_ft8` and elapsed time `sensor.webrx_ft8_min_ago` to trigger an alarm for band activities.
 Use the `locator` attribute of `sensor.openwebrx_ft8` to trigger an alarm, when a certain locator field (or list of locator fields) was detected.
-The example in `automation.yaml` gives an alarm, when a call sign starting with `9V1` was decoded with FT-8.

 ### Macro to spell a call sign with the phonetic alphabet
 The file `macros.jinja` in the subdirectory `custom_templates` contains a macro to spell out a call sign (or any word) using the phonetic alphabet.
 You need to copy this file into your hass data directory under the same subdirectory `custom_templates`.